Spend ten times more time planning.

 Remember SILENT is an anagram of LISTEN.
 You can’t listen if you’re talking.
 When you are talking you are giving information and when you are silent you are receiving information.

-Observe defensive gestures
+Observe defensive gestures.

-Use time to your benefit.
+Use the time to your benefit.

 Set time deadlines – 80% of concessions come in the last 20% of the time.

-Set aside issues that cannot be instantly resolved
+Set aside issues that cannot be instantly resolved.

-Have a higher authority in your armoury.
+Have a higher authority in your armory.

 Average negotiators believe that it is a weakness to have to refer to a higher authority.
 Experienced negotiators know that having the ability to refer things upward to your ‘committee’ etc can be enormously powerful.
 It also gives you some thinking time.
 Make sure it is a committee of people and not one individual.